Department of Children and Families In-Service Courses Online (with CEUs)

 Performance reviews should be used as a tool to assist child care professionals in their career growth.
 This course will discuss what information should be included in performance reviews and strategies for collecting it.
 The course will also include information on how to share the results of the performance review as well as follow-up with staff so they can create professional development plans.

-For a list of all the Online Courses available through the Department of Children and Families website click here.
+For a printable list of all the Online Courses available in the Department of Children and Families website click here.